dmarx/workbench/README.md

 ## How To Use

-1. Follow the setup instructions below build your own workbench.
+1. Follow the setup instructions below to build your own workbench.
 2. Select `Add File > Create New File` to add a new markdown file containing the idea you want to log.
 3. Upon committing, a github action runs which builds the README, which is customizable from a template.